noahlu2010/noahlu2010.github.io/_pages/admcf.md

 ## Reflection

- The main takeaway I have is that a lot of critical details are missing such as their use and trade, they would also mysteriously disappear after reaching Hong Kong, etc. This is a huge problem as we don't know what happens to these animals after they get imported into Hong Kong.
+ The main takeaway for me on this research project is that a lot of critical details are missing such as their use and trade, they would also mysteriously disappear after reaching Hong Kong, etc. This is a huge problem as we don't know what happens to these animals after they get imported into Hong Kong.
 This could lead to many weird or dangerous encounters such as the time a 2 meter long crocodile was found in someone's yard in New Territories.
 I am thankful to have helped the ADMCF in their goal, and am very proud to help protect many animals.